tektutor/ansible-march-2024/Day1/README.md

 - is a software that helps you run multiple OS on the same laptop/desktop/workstation/server
 - multiple OS can be actively running side by side
 - it is a combination of hardware + software technology
+- AMD Processors Virtualization feature - AMD-V
+- Intel Processors Virtualization feature - VT-X
+- two types
+  - Type 1 - used in servers/workstations ( doesn't require a Host OS )
+  - Type 2 - used in laptops/desktops/workstations ( requires a Host OS - can be Windows/Mac/Linux )

+## What is VPC?
+- Virtual Private Cloud
+- it is a big network usually that could support 65536 IP addresses

 ## What is a subnet?
+- logical network, VPC is divided into many logical networks called Subnet
+- Subnets allows System administrators to apply different security policies for different Subnets
+- there could be a Subnet for accounts departmnet, HR dept, COO office(CEO, CTO & CFO), Software, IT, etc with different permissions and network policies
 - it is a range of IP address
 - in other words IP block
 - small network